Blurrybboi/aichat/Chat-REPL-Guide.md

 .save role               Save the current role to file .exit role               Leave the role
 .session                 Begin a session
-.clear messages          Erase messages in the current session .info session            View session info
+.empty session           Erase messages in the current session .compress session        Compress messages in the current session .info session            View session info
 .edit session            Edit the current session .save session            Save the current session to file